hiepnguyen1005/Premier-League-Prediction/README.md

 I used various machine learning technique, including Logistic Regression and Decicision Tree Classifier to build a model that predicts the outcome of Premier League matches.
 I also performed feature engineering and feature selection to improve the model's performance.

 ## Result
+The final model achieved an accuracy of 70% on the test set, which is promising for its application in football prediction.

+## Conclusion
+My model try to predict whether the host team will win or not in a football match in the England Football Division.
+The model achieved a high level of accuracy and can be further improved with more quality data and advanced techniques.

+## Requirements
+The code for this project was written in Python 3.8 and requires the following libraries:
+- Pandas
+- Numpy
+- Sklearn
+- Matplotlib

+## Usage
+To run the code for this project, clone the repository and run the Jupyter Notebook file.